divyeshvankar/cryptocurrencypython/README.md

 ## Usage

 ### Register

-Navigate to `/register` to create a new user account.
-Provide your name, email, username, and password.
+Click on GET STARTED NOW / REGISTER which navigate you to `/register` to create a new user account.
+Provide your name, email, username, and password this will automatically get you logged in and sent to `/dashboard`.

 ### Login

-Navigate to `/login` to log into your account using your username and password.
+Click on LOGIN which will navigate you to `/login` to log into your account using your username and password.

 ### Dashboard

 After logging in, you will be redirected to the dashboard (`/dashboard`), where you can view your balance and the current blockchain status.
+On this you will also see all type of transaction.

 ### Transactions

-Navigate to `/transaction` to send money to another user.
+Click on transaction which is on sidebar which will navigate you to `/transaction` to send money to another user.
 Provide the recipient's username and the amount to send.

 ### Buy Cryptocurrency

-Navigate to `/buy` to purchase cryptocurrency using Razorpay.
+Click on Buy which is on sidebar which will navigate you to `/buy` to purchase cryptocurrency using Razorpay.
 Enter the amount you wish to buy and proceed with the payment.
 Upon successful payment, the purchased cryptocurrency will be credited to your account.

 ## Blockchain